 View How to Apply for a FWS Job for instructions.

 - Search and Apply for Work Study Positions

 - Fill out the application completely and click submit.
-If you are eligible to participate in the work study program, your application will be forwarded to the hiring manager for review.
+Applications from students eligible to participate in the work-study program will be sent forward to the hiring manager for review.

-- Students not selected to be hired for a work study position may not receive a communication from the hiring supervisor about the status of their application.
+- Students not selected to be hired for a work-study position may or may not receive a communication from the hiring supervisor about the status of their application.

 For additional information email email@example.com.